DOMjudge/domjudge/README.md

 The following JavaScript libraries/snippets are included:
 - coloris: Momo Bassit, licensed under the MIT license, see COPYING.MIT.
-- Ace editor: licensed under the BSD licence, see COPYING.BSD.
+- Monaco editor: licensed under the MIT license, see COPYING.MIT.

 The default validator from the Kattis problemtools package is included, licensed under the MIT licence, see COPYING.MIT.